CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/tabuSearch.md

 In Tabu search worsening moves can be accepted if no improving move is available (Like when you are stuck in a local min/max)

-Also, prohibitions (tabu) are introduced to dicourage the search from coming back to previously-visited solutions
+Also, prohibitions (tabu) are introduced to discourage the search from coming back to previously-visited solutions

 -